ChrisKonishi/Student-Selector/README.md

 ## Writer

-Writes a .xlxs file with all approved students, and approved by subject
+Writes a .xlxs file with all approved students and by subject

 #### init(Student_reader: students, str: path)
 - students: contains all students approved and not approved